-MSD cytokine assays provide a rapid and convenient method for measuring the levels of protein targets within a single, small-volume sample.
+MSD cytokine assays provide a rapid and convenient method for measuring the levels of protein targets within a single, smallvolume sample.
 The assays in the Proinflammatory Panel 2 (rat) are sandwich immunoassays.
 MSD provides a plate pre-coated with capture antibodies on independent and well-defined spots, as shown in the layouts below.
-Multiplex assays are provided on 10-spot MULTI-SPOT[®] plates (Figure 1); individual assays are provided on Small Spot plates (Figure 2).
-The user adds the sample and a solution containing detection antibodies conjugated with electrochemiluminescent labels (MSD SULFO-TAG[TM]) over the course of one or more incubation periods.
+Multiplex assays and individual IFN- γ , IL-1 β , IL-4, IL-5, IL-6, IL-10, IL-13, and KC/GRO assays are provided on 10-spot MULTI-SPOT plates (Figure 1); individual TNF- α assay is provided on Small Spot plates (Figure 2).
+The user adds the sample and a solution containing detection antibodies conjugated with electrochemiluminescent labels (MSD SULFO-TAGTM) over the course of one or more incubation periods.
 Analytes in the sample bind to capture antibodies immobilized on the working electrode surface; recruitment of the detection antibodies by the bound analytes completes the sandwich.
 The user adds an MSD buffer that creates the appropriate chemical environment for electrochemiluminescence and loads the plate into an MSD instrument where a voltage applied to the plate electrodes causes the captured labels to emit light.
 The instrument measures the intensity of emitted light (which is proportional to the amount of analyte present in the sample) and provides a quantitative measure of each analyte in the sample.
 V-PLEX assay kits have been validated according to the principles outlined in "Fit-for-Purpose Method Development and Validation for Successful Biomarker Measurement" by J. W. Lee, et al.35